Molderon/Molderon/README.md

    *(Off-topic stuff)
 I'm a Sci-fi/Metalhead type-a-nerd & I really love imersive-sim Games.
 (holding the Deus Ex series close to heart).
-Also I have a "hobby level" of interest in Computer Hacking & Astrophysics^^*
+Also I have a "hobby level" of interest in Computer Hacking & Astrophysics^^.*